SaurabhMaurya9695/ElectronicStore/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+to configure google authentication you have to create a project in angular then add the dependency of "npm i @abacritt/angularx-social-login --legacy-peer-deps" in your project and follow this link and read doc "https://github.com/abacritt/angularx-social-login" and add the imports in app.module file.. same as it is in document.. but for client id you have to take it from backend .. app.properties.

+to create a button "<asl-google-signin-button type='icon' size='medium'></asl-google-signin-button>" and you also have to add the dependency for this button in app.module